 Recommended phone insurance providers

 Protect Your Bubble - Good for low excess costs on older phone models with £50 for damage or breakdown claims, and £75 for loss or theft.
-Policies start at £2.99 per month to insure up to three gadgets with worldwide coverage.
+Policies start at £14.99 per month to insure up to three gadgets with worldwide coverage.
 Protect Your Bubble allows up to two theft or loss claims per year, per gadget.

 Gadget Cover - Good for shared phone insurance, because your policy is extended to cover damage while a member of your immediate family is using your device.
 Prices start from around £3.99 per month, with loss coverage an optional extra, with an excess of £50 for devices worth less than £500, and £75 for those worth between £501 and £999 and anything over £1,000 has an excess of £100.